marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo/docs/ModernAppDemo_1.md

 Here's what the framework really is:

-* A black box full of assumptions that you would not undertand if you were a Tibetan monk with a hundred years to read them.
+* A black box full of assumptions that you would not understand if you were a Tibetan monk with a hundred years to read them.
 * ***Massive!*** The most famous MVVM framework contains ***two million lines!***
 * Much harder to use than you could imagine, and way more time-consuming.
 One Fortune 50 company recently adopted an MVVM framework to ensure that they could deliver their app in one year and at a cost of $15 million.
 They ended up taking ***three*** years and ***$45 million***, and the app was total crap!
 * Inflexible; buggy; ugly; stiff; not user-friendly.